India needs to talk about mental illness

 A major concern in the findings, which were recently submitted to the Union Health Ministry, is that despite three out of four persons experiencing severe mental disorders, there are huge gaps in treatment.

 Apart from epilepsy, the treatment gap for all mental health disorders is more than 60 percent.
-In fact, mental disorders’ economic burden is so huge that affected families spend nearly Rs.1,000-Rs.1,500 a month mainly for treatment and access care.
+Mental disorders’ economic burden is so huge that affected families spend nearly Rs.1,000-Rs.1,500 a month mainly for treatment and access to care.

 Due to the stigma associated with mental disorders, nearly 80 percent of those with mental disorders had not received any treatment despite being ill for over 12 months, the study says.
-Poor implementation of schemes under the National Mental Health Programme is largely responsible for this.
+Poor implementation of schemes under the National Mental Health Programme is largely responsible.

 READ MORE